-While we feel extra protective of young users, we also understand that some youth can benefit from increasing their regular access to stable supportive adults who they trust.
+While we feel extra protective of young users, we also understand that some youth can benefit from increasing their regular access to stable supportive adults and teens who they trust.
 Access to community mentors who have attributes they can relate to could give them an important boost.
 We urge younger users to be extra cautious.
-At times when you may feel at odds with your primary caregivers, before you reach out to friendly strangers, seek the help of school counselors, community youth services, local service clubs or churches, or trustworthy neighbors.
+At times when you may feel at odds with your primary caregivers, before you reach out to friendly strangers, seek the help of school counselors, community youth services, local service clubs, church affiliates, or trustworthy neighbors.
 These adults could help you evaluate whether or not specific opportunities on ICmatch seem trustworthy or suspect.

-Young teens who are on the fast track toward graduation may value the opportunity to discuss with like-minded peers the potential to apply to the same colleges or extracurricular programs where they can room together to feel more confident in a new environment.
+Teens may value the opportunity to discuss with like-minded peers the potential to apply to the same colleges, work opportunities, or extracurricular programs where they can room together to feel more confident in a new environment after moving out of their primary caregivers’ home.
 They may also co-create or join service projects that could give them valuable experience and show leadership potential as they apply to colleges or work.

 ICmatch is not responsible for any unfortunate circumstances that may result from your use of this online service.
 The users of ICmatch enter into agreements directly with each other and are expected to hold each other accountable to the best of their ability.
 ICmatch is not responsible for any false statements, mistakes, or misconduct of any individual users, group coordinators, consultants, or others that you may come in contact with as a result of using our website.
 It is your responsibility to be sensible about what information you share and what risks you take in initiating in-person interactions.
 We urge you to read and follow all safety precautions throughout the website.

 - Using your email server’s filter functions, you can block ICmatch emails about new profiles that match yours, but this may prevent ICmatch from being able to communicate with you.